When you arrive

 - Access University buildings and accommodation

 - Register your attendance at classes using the Touchpoints

 If you're expecting a student loan, this will only be released after you have collected your ID Card.

 How do I collect my student ID card?

 ID cards for Home and EU students can be collected from the ONCAMPUS (Priory Building) which is located opposite the cathedral.
 ID card collection will be available from 9 September 2019 and will run until 20 September 2019.
 Following this date ID cards can be collected from the Refectory in Priory Hall.
-A schedule of opening times will be available closer to the time.
+A schedule of opening times until 20 September 2019 is available below:

 For International students you will receive your ID card as part of the enrolment process.

 What documents do I need as proof of my ID and nationality?

 When collecting your student card you will need to show your personal ID to verify your photo and nationality – Download the Accepted Proof of Identity and Nationality for further guidance.

 Do online or distance students need a student ID card?